rraharjo/rsql/readme.md

 Project: Database engine written in C++, with BTree as the building block.

 How to run:
+1. Make sure OS is linux
-1. install all dependencies (see below)
+2. Install all dependencies (see below)
-2. Create a file named "dotenv.h" under src/header.
+3. Create a file named "dotenv.h" under src/header.
 Define a constant DATABASE_FILE_ROOT_FOLDER.
 This will be the folder where the database file will be stored.
 Example:\
 #ifndef DOTENV_H\
 #define DOTENV_H\
 #define DATABASE_FILE_ROOT_FOLDER "/some/directory/path"\
 #endif
-3. Go to "src" folder, and type "make"
+4. Go to "src" folder, and type "make"
-4. run "bin/main.exe"
+5. Run "bin/main.exe"

 Parser guide
 1. keywords are case-insensitive, except for data type